You know what to look for in field service management software:

-But once you’re actually using the software, you discover a lot of missing features and functionalities that you would never have thought you'd need to check: they should've been there from the start!
+But once you’re actually using the software, you discover there're a lot of missing features that you would never have thought you'd need to check: they should've been there from the start!

 - I didn’t have to get roped into a contract.

 - The certificates we use aren’t included in the software.

 - That slow syncing between the mobile and desktop apps would slow down the whole business.

 - I should have picked a solution that integrates with the software we already use.

 - How important it is to be able to customise invoices and other documents.